-Join Dennis Taylor for an in-depth discussion in this video Definition and examples, part of Excel 2007: Macros in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Definition and examples, part of Excel 2007: Macros.

 When using Excel, you sometimes say to yourself, "here I go again," as you repeat a frequently used command sequence or a series of steps.
 If so, you need to learn how macros can automate these steps.
 Let's take a look at a few examples based on the idea that any series of steps you take manually could be turned into a single step macro.
 In this example we're looking at a worksheet called CurrentStaff.
 Now, let's start with something just basic and small.